-This hands-on course covers the majority of drawing and editing commands and procedures to complete basic 2-D drawings for architectural floor plans and axonometric drawings.
-It is recommended that students who have no previous computer-aided drafting experience take DAT-163 concurrently.
+Covers the majority of drawing and editing commands and procedures to complete basic 2-D drawings for architectural floor plans and axonometric drawings.
+(Formerly DAT-264).

-DAT 265 ADVANCED CADD FOR ARCHITECTURE AND INTERIOR DESIGN
+DRFT 265 ADVANCED CAD FOR ARCHITECTURE AND INTERIOR DESIGN

 This advanced course includes the software technology to create 3D conceptual designs.
 These 3D drawings are used for design development, construction documents and working drawings.
-Detail drawings can be created and reused by assembling parametric material components (Formerly DAT-173).
+Detail drawings can be created and reused by assembling parametric material components.
+(Formerly DAT-265).

-DAT 269B ARCHITECTURAL DESIGN PORTFOLIO
+DRFT 269B ARCHITECTURAL DESIGN PORTFOLIO